Unlike some breeds, there are a variety of German Shepherd colors and markings to choose from within this breed.

 Sable German Shepherds have been around since the very beginning of the breed, and the very first registered German Shepherd Dog was sable in color.

-The sable color is not very common in the German show lines.
+The sable color is not common in the German show lines.
 They do not generally do well in the SV style show ring.
 Sable dogs are very common in working lines.

 Bicolor shepherds are considered a variation of the black and tan.
 The dog’s entire body is black except for a few areas of brown or tan, usually on the feet, under the tail, in the eyebrows, and sometimes there is a small spot on the cheeks.

-Darker black and tans are often advertised incorrectly as bicolor, but a true bicolor is very dark with very little color on the body at all.
+Darker black and tans are often advertised incorrectly as bicolor, but a true bicolor is very dark with minimal color on the body at all.
 The only way to identify a puppy at birth as a bicolor versus a black is to look for a little bit of brown under their tail.

 Bicolor shepherds are not seen in West German show lines but are found in various working lines.